 Type 6: New Indication or Claim, Same Applicant

-This was used for a drug product that duplicates a drug product that has already been approved or marketed in the US by the same applicant, except that it is intended for a new indication or a claim.
-This was used prior to July 27, 2009, and now this has been replaced with Type 7 and Type 9.
+This Type 6 of NDA was used for a drug product that duplicates a drug product which has been approved/ marketed in the US by the same applicant, an exception is that it is intended for a new indication or claim.
+This was used before July 27, 2009, and now replaced with Type 7 and Type 9.

 Type 7: Previously Marketed but without an approved NDA